Crane-lupert/museclassification/README.md

 final result : plt graph in ML4 code+csv named "final_classification_result.csv"

-In case of Copyright infringe, most of this project is coming from internet source.

-There's no intention of commercial use.
+In case of Copyright infringe, there's no intention of commercial use.